hashgraph/hedera-block-node/charts/block-node-server/README.md

 ## Using

-Follow the `NOTES` instructions after installing the chart to perform `port-forward` to the Hedera Block Node and be able to use it.
+Follow the `NOTES` instructions after installing the chart to perform `port-forward` to the Hiero Block Node and be able to use it.

 ## Uninstall